BirgerM/RedHat-Training/ex180/notes.md

 ### Back up an image with its layers and meta data vs. backup a container state.
 Images can be stored using the command podman save.
+Back up an image with its layers and meta data:
 ```
 Example:
 	podman save example -o example.tar.gz